 Literary prizes provoke debate.
 In addition to elevating an author's standing, they promote reading and increase the sale of books.
 They also draw attention to the forms of writing they assess and raise important questions about the critical, popular, and economic forces that shape cultural value and confer prestige.
-Bookermania explores these ideas through the history of England's Man Booker Prize—one of the world's most coveted literary awards—given annually since 1969 to the "best novel in English" written by a citizen of the Commonwealth of Nations, the Republic of Ireland, or Zimbabwe.
+Bookermania explores these effects through the history of England's Man Booker Prize, which has been given annually since 1969 to the best novel in English written by a citizen of the Commonwealth of Nations, the Republic of Ireland, or Zimbabwe.

-The exhibition traces the illustrious history of the prize through a chronological arrangement of every winner and select nominees from 1969 to 2012.
-Other objects on display, unique to the Morgan's collection, include annotated judges' copies, inscribed first editions and proofs, correspondence from writers and judges, promotional material, cartoons, and dust jacket designs that, together, form part of the Booker's storied history.
+The exhibition traces the illustrious history of the prize in a chronological arrangement of every winner and select nominees from 1969 to 2012.
+Objects on display, unique to the Morgan's collection, include annotated judges' copies, inscribed first editions and proofs, correspondence from writers and judges, promotional material, cartoons, and dust-jacket designs.

 What is your choice for the best of the Man Booker Prize?